Skip to Main Content

 SharePoint and personal data: Signed consent forms and other personal data gathered in the course of the research can be stored within your project SPO for the duration of the research project.
 Please note: When applying for ethical approval for research with human subjects, you are required to upload templates of the consent form, participant information leaflet, study protocol, questionnaire/survey if relevant, along with the Data Protection Impact Statement to RIMs.
 You are not asked to submit signed consent forms via RIMs.

-For large projects: If you need more than 2TB of storage for your research project, additional storage space can be purchased by the project PI using grant funds.
+For large data projects: If you need more than 2TB of storage for your research project, additional storage space can be purchased by the project PI using grant funds.
 Please contact Research IT to discuss options.
 If you require extra space for data that contains personal data please flag this with Research IT so they can direct you to a solution that is GDPR-compliant (i.e. data is stored to servers within the EU region).

 The data that you collect, organise, prepare, and analyse underpin all of your research, and backups are an important instrument to ensure that data, and related files, can be restored in the event of loss or damage.
 Some of the most common causes of data loss, such as hardware failure and human error, can be prevented or minimised through an active data backup policy.